Four people dead, including gunman, in Chicago, Evanston shooting spree

 The suspect was then confronted by Chicago and Evanston police near Howard Street and Western Avenue where he was shot and taken into custody.

-According to Evanston police, officers received a call of a man with a gun at the CVS on Asbury in Evanston.
+According to Evanston police, officers received a call of a man with a gun at a CVS on Asbury in Evanston, Ill..

 Police said he ran across the street into the IHOP, where he took a lady hostage and shot her.
 The woman was transported to a local hospital in critical condition.